cedar-policy/cedar-docs/docs/json-format.md

 ---
 layout: default
-title: JSON External Syntax Tree
+title: JSON format for policies
 nav_order: 10
 has_children: false
 ---

-# JSON External Syntax Tree representation of policies<a name="json-est"></a>
+# Programmatic creation of policies using JSON<a name="json-est"></a>
 {: .no_toc }

-When you want to retrieve and programmatically parse a policy, you can use the Cedar `Policy::to_json()` method.
-This retrieves the specified policy formatted as a JSON structure, as described in this topic.
+You can use the Cedar `Policy::to_json()` method to retrieves the specified policy formatted as a [JSON](https://json.org) structure.
+You can also use the `Policy::from_json()` method to construct a policy.
+This gives you another option for programmatically constructing or parsing your policies.
+The JSON format used by these methods is described in this topic.

 ***Example***

-A standard Cedar policy looks like the following:
+A "standard" Cedar policy looks like the following:

 ```
 permit(